Rabies risk review changes to import conditions

-All cats and dogs must stay at the Mickleham post entry quarantine facility in Melbourne for at least 10 days.
-They will have to stay longer if there are issues that increase the biosecurity risk (for example, if a tick is found on your dog, it will need to stay for 21-30+ days until blood testing is repeated at your cost).
+All cats and dogs must stay at the Mickleham post entry quarantine facility in Melbourne for at least 10 - 30 days and up to 180 days.
+They will have to stay longer if there are issues that increase the biosecurity risk.

 Yes.
 Even if your cat or dog was born in Australia, it may be exposed to exotic diseases when travelling overseas.
 Your cat or dog must meet all the department’s import conditions for the relevant country of export in order to return to Australia.
 See cats and dogs returning to Australia.